How to spot a fake IRS letter and what to do about it

 The letter’s formatting and language should be professional, with no typos, grammatical errors, or strange fonts.

 It should address you by name and refer to details specific to your tax situation, such as your Social Security number and tax years.
-IRS scammers won’t have access to this kind of information.
+IRS scammers typically won’t have access to this kind of information.

 Urgency